gabrielmayers/cartpole-RL/README.md

 # cartpole-RL

-This's a simple project using Reinforcement Learning to play CartPole-v1, from OpenAi gym. 😎
+This's a simple project using Reinforcement Learning to play CartPole-v1, from OpenAi Gym. 😎

 I really recommend use a **virtual environment** to install all the requisites and run this project.